 Here’s everything that’s in the suitcase, in addition to clothes:

 - 2 Manfrotto 5001B Nano stand light stands – the smallest, most durable light stands around.
 I swear by these.

-- A small video monopod – I use this monopod and epoxy’d these feet to the bottom, but you can now buy the Manfrotto 560B-1 which has the same dimensions, and add the fluid head below.
+- A small video monopod – I use a small monopod and epoxy’d these feet to the bottom, but you can now buy the Manfrotto 560B-1 which has the same dimensions, and add the fluid head below.
 Or get the Benro S4 Monopod and you’re good to go.

 - Benro S4 video head for the monopod.

-- Smartsystem Reflex S 410 slider – if $750 is too steep or you can’t find this slider in your region (they’re made in Italy), the Cinevate Duzi is still a great slider.
-Anything over two feet is too long for portable documentary filmmaking.
+- Smartsystem Reflex S 410 slider – if $750 is too steep or you can’t find this slider in your region (they’re made in Italy), pretty much anything at two feet or under will work for portable documentary filmmaking.
 But if you can swing it, the Smartsystem Reflex is awesome for a 2lb slider.
 There’s a distributer list here: www.smartsystem.it/retailers/

 - K-Tek KE-79CC traveler boom pole with internal XLR, Matthews Minigrip Head, boom pole holder, and microphone shock mount.